drink36/AutoMLOps-Cloud/README.md

 **Note on the Dataset and Architecture:** This project uses the static UCI Online Retail dataset to demonstrate a dynamic, production-grade MLOps architecture.
 In a real-world application, the data would originate from a live transactional database (like AWS RDS).
 The architecture presented here, orchestrated by AWS Step Functions, is designed to handle such a continuous data flow, making it a robust blueprint for a real-time customer prediction system.
 The UCI dataset serves as a realistic stand-in to validate the feasibility and automation of the end-to-end pipeline.

+For detailed examples of AWS configurations (Lambda functions, Step Functions), please refer to the [AWS Examples README](./aws/README.md).

 The project is designed with two distinct architectural layers: the application-level architecture within the Docker container, and the cloud-level MLOps workflow on AWS.

 ### 1. Code & Docker Architecture